LBHackney-IT/document-evidence-store-frontend/README.md

 _🔐 This side of the application is authenticated_

-- **`/dashboard`** - The homepage for offices, which displays evidence requests which require attention from officers
+- **`/dashboard`** - The homepage for officers, which displays evidence requests that require attention from officers
   - **`/dashboard/requests`** - View the evidence requests which are waiting for resident action
   - **`/dashboard/requests/new`** - Send a new evidence request to a resident
   - **`/dashboard/resident/:id`** - View all evidence requests for particular resident
-  - **`/dashboard/resident/:id/documents/:id`** - View the details of a partular document, and approve/reject it.
+  - **`/dashboard/resident/:id/documents/:id`** - View the details of a particular document, and approve/reject it.

 ### Resident Flow